Using the Art, Archaeology and Ancient World Library

 The Bodleian Libraries Regulations and Rules of Conduct apply in this library.
 Readers should also note the following local rules:

-• Library computers are for research purposes.
+• Library computers are for research purposes only.

 General information

 • Secure cycle parking is available in the courtyard off Pusey Place during library opening hours.
 Bicycles must be retrieved before closing time.
+Please ask a member of staff if you would like card access to the courtyard.

-Take note of fire escape direction signs.
+Please take note of fire escape direction signs displayed around the library.

 In the event of a fire alarm, do not attempt to use the lift.
-It is programmed to proceed directly to the ground gloor and stay there for use by the Fire Service only.
+It is programmed to proceed directly to the ground floor and stay there for use by the Fire Service only.

 Layout and classification